- Expansive rear seat

 - Gaps in the features and options lists

-Road manners are as close to the outgoing Passat as they possibly can be, given the stretch in wheelbase, with minor differences in steering feel in the TDI's partly electrified system, and due to tire sizes.
+Road manners are as close to the VW standard as they possibly can be, given the long wheelbase.
+Minor differences among models amount to the steering feel (the base car has an older hydraulic rack, all others have electric power steering) and due to tire sizes.
 Still, the Passat is a large car, so it's not nimble in the strictest sense of the word--it just carries its size well.

 The Passat's gained its family-sedan status in one big way.
 The rear seat is tremendous, bigger than the bench in an Azera or an Avalon, with the kind of ease of entry and exit we're used to getting in a minivan.
 The trunk's also pretty vast.
 But it's also earned excellent safety scores, and adds a rearview camera on some models this year, addressing a real dearth of useful safety technology.

 It remains shy of some infotainment and luxury features, either altogether or specifically on some models and combinations.
 Want a base Passat TDI with cloth seats, satellite radio and a USB port?
 It doesn't exist.
 The Passat S doesn't have rear-seat air vents.
-Only the V-6 SEL has an option for real leather seats, though the synthetic stuff on most other models does a tough, convincing job.
+Leather is more widely available now, though the synthetic stuff on most models does a convincing job.

 In 2015, Volkswagen admitted diesel engines in this model illegally cheated federal tests and polluted beyond allowable limits.
 As part of unprecedented settlements with federal and state governments, Volkswagen agreed to buyback from owners diesel-equipped models of this vehicle.
 To determine eligibility for all affected Volkswagen, Porsche, and Audi models, Volkswagen set up VWDieselInfo.com for owners.
 (Owners of affected vehicles can enter their VIN numbers to see if their cars are eligible for buyback.)